 Our thoughts have turned to spring even if the weather hasn’t quite yet!
 Are you ready for some brighter days inside and out?
 We are, so I’ve turned my thoughts to some spring decorating inside to brighten the mood a bit.
 If you have been here before you know I’m learning to sew.
-Check out my completed projects on my sewing page.

 To begin my spring decorating, I’m implementing a frugal decorating trick which is to use slip covers on your existing pillows for a quick update.

 I found this adorable bright watering pot in a local thrift store recently and fell in love with those bright colors.
 I ran it through the dishwasher and it survived nicely which makes me smile.
-I love dishwasher safe décor, don’t you, especially with spring cleaning just around the corner.
-It is currently perched amongst my Faux Iced Winter Branches on the mantle in the den and catching my eye and my thoughts daily serving as my inspiration piece for some spring decorating in the den.
+I love dishwasher-safe décor, don’t you, especially with spring cleaning just around the corner.
+It is currently perched amongst my Faux Iced Winter Branches on the mantle in the den and catches my eye and my thoughts daily serving as my inspiration piece for some spring decorating in the den.

 Let’s make some pillow covers!

 I actually purchased the pillow cover fabric on the same thrift shopping trip as my inspiration piece.
 You cannot beat .99 for a yard of fabric!
-Since I am still learning and very apt to make a costly mistake, I’m good with bargain fabric!
+Since I am still learning and very apt to make a costly mistakes, I’m good with bargain fabric!

-- The front piece will be one big square as seen in photo above(folded back on top).
+- The front piece will be one big square as seen in the photo above(folded back on top).
 Add about an inch to your measurement to allow for the seam.

 - The back piece will be cut into TWO PIECES to allow for the overlap pocket, see photo above.
-Measure you back piece of fabric about 5 inches larger than the front piece to allow for that overlap.
+Measure your back piece of fabric about 5 inches larger than the front piece to allow for that overlap.

 Hem the envelope edges